Consultant.

 Origin: Consultants deliver PowerPoint slides to their clients.

 Truth: PowerPoint is a core part of consulting, a very misunderstood one.
-Consultants use PowerPoint slides as a tool to deliver.
-However, they don’t use it all day long, they have many other responsibilities to take care of.
+Consultants use PowerPoint slides as a tool to deliver, often starting from specialized consulting slide templates that speed up their work.
+However, they don’t use it all day long, they have many other responsibilities to take care of. .

-• Consultants use tools like auxi to make building slides easier and faster.
-They also have visual graphics support teams helping them sometimes.
+Consultants use tools like auxi, an AI-powered PowerPoint add-in to make building slides easier and faster and rely on essential PowerPoint productivity shortcuts to speed up their workflow.
+They also have visual graphics support teams helping them sometimes..

 Myth #4: Consultants live a glamorous life.
 5-star restaurants, first-class flights, you name it, they get it.